BOEM Issues Call for Information and Nominations for Potential 2016 Oil and Gas Lease Sale Offshore Alaska

 Register notice.
 Additional information about targeted leasing is

-available on the BOEM Alaska OCS Region website at:www.boem.gov/ak237
+available on BOEM's Alaska OCS Region website at: www.boem.gov/ak237

 The Bureau of Ocean Energy Management (BOEM) promotes energy